Buying a New car can be a stress free, easy process IF you do it the right way. Here are new car buying tips to use.

-Here are Ten Steps to help you with your New Car purchase.
+Here are Ten Steps to help you with your New Car purchase and then you’ll be ready for your car insurance and there are many car insurance companies Springfield Ma.
 If you have any questions about this process or if you need advice on how to do it – simply give me a call at (413) 543-3800 and I will be glad to help you.

 Step 1.
 Determine Your Budget

 - Budget your income and expenses to determine how much you can afford – This is important with your car purchase.
 Chances are you will have a loan for 3-5 years – so be sure you can safely afford the car payment, expenses and car insurance each month.

 - What Expenses to Expect when you Own a Car – Title, Registration, excise taxes, gas, oil and maintenance.

 - Down Payments – For a new car you should put at least 20% down.
 This builds equity in the car and keeps your monthly payments reasonable.
 Pay down payments by credit card – not cash.

 - Learn How to Value Your Trade In – If you need help with this call my office and I will assist you.

 - Take Control of the Car Buying Process – Buying a new car is a simple process – but YOU must control the transaction – if the dealer controls it you will lose.
 You are the boss – just follow these steps and you will be in control.